 When at home… Prepare 100 percent whole-wheat pasta and top it with sautéed veggies, fresh tomatoes, and lean sautéed ground beef or turkey.
 Or simply toss the pasta with a little olive oil, freshly grated Parmesan or Asiago cheese, fresh basil, and freshly ground black pepper.

 lean meat, poultry, or seafood dish as a main course.

 When dining out… Avoid Parmigiana and Milanese dishes, which are typically breaded and fried.
 Instead choose simple grilled or roasted meat or poultry dishes with simple sauces made with lemon (piccata), tomato, or white wine.
 Fish and shellfish are nearly always healthy choices.

 When at home… Grill, bake, or roast meat, fish, or poultry for a healthy Italian dinner.
 Lobster, clams, and mussels are also excellent options.

 your main course with grilled, roasted, or sautéed vegetables.

 When dining out… Avoid all fried or breaded side dishes, including fried zucchini.
-Skip the starchy sides and ask for a double serving of fresh vegetables instead.
+Skip the starchy sides like white potatoes and white rice and ask for a double serving of fresh vegetables instead.

 When dining out… Skip the rich and decadent traditional Italian sweets like tiramisu, cannolis, and full-fat cheesecake.
 Instead, choose fresh fruit on Phase 2 as a healthy dessert.

-When at home… Enjoy a homemade ricotta cheesecake, using part-skim ricotta cheese, lemon zest, lemon juice, sugar substitute, eggs, and vanilla or almond extract.
+When at home… You can enjoy a homemade crustless ricotta cheesecake, using part-skim ricotta cheese, lemon zest, lemon juice, sugar substitute, eggs, and vanilla or almond extract on all Phases.